- Monevator - https://monevator.com -

 Aiming for a high return means investing in riskier assets – specifically shares [39].

-And shares are very volatile [29].
+And shares are volatile [40].
 Your portfolio’s value will fluctuate.
-You could suffer a deep bear market [30] where you’re down 50%.
-Over a typical 25-year mortgage term, you’ll likely see a couple of very big declines.
+You could suffer a deep bear market [41] where you’re down 50%.

-Worst of all, there’s no guarantee that even a globally diversified portfolio will do better than paying off your mortgage.
+Worst of all, there’s no guarantee that even a globally diversified equity portfolio will do better than paying off your mortgage.
 Only historical precedent.

-Remember: house prices are volatile, but your mortgage balance isn’t.
+House prices are volatile, but your mortgage balance isn’t.
 It’s irrelevant if house prices fluctuate when it comes to the returns you see from paying off the mortgage or investing.
 You’ve already locked-in the purchase price of your home.
 Paying off the associated mortgage delivers a known return.
 Investing earns an uncertain one.
 House prices fluctuate regardless.

 How to invest instead of repaying your mortgage

-Investing globally diversifies your money across many markets.
+Investing globally diversifies your money across many stock markets.
 That way you’re not exposed to any one country, sector, or region.

 If you wanted to try for higher returns, you could tilt [44] your passive portfolio towards value shares [45] and small caps [46], especially early on when you’ve more time to make good any disappointments.